Social and Media Are Splitting Up: Here’s What That Means for Marketers

 The words social and media go together like peanut butter and jelly.
 But as marketers, maybe we’ve gotten a bit lazy in talking about social media as a ubiquitous space made up of a variety of platforms.

-Marketers have focused on creating shareable content and getting it noticed on these platforms.
+Marketers have focused on creating content and getting it noticed on these platforms.
 We’ve talked about how these platforms have changed their algorithms and about new platforms that are making waves.
-But it’s time to talk about how social media has changed holistically and how it’s impacted our culture, and, of course, how marketing tactics and PR strategies need to adapt along with social media.
+But it’s time to talk about how social media has changed holistically and how it’s impacted our culture, and, of course, how marketing and PR strategies need to adapt along with social media.

 Ignoring the changes and operating as status quo is like making a sandwich with the same white bread and store-brand peanut butter and jelly when you have the option of fresh artisan bread, homemade nut butter, and hand-picked strawberry jam.
 It’s not that PB&J—or social and media—are breaking up entirely; they’re just re-defining the relationship.